MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_AppBootIntentMimeType** - The mime type of the external file intent.

 - **Data_AppBootOldIntentParserResult** - Denotes the parser result of the PDF intent.
-Values include whether it is matching, not matching etc.
+Values include whether it's matching, not matching etc.

 - **Data_AppBootPathType** - Type of app boot when user is opening the file.
 Whether it was organic launch using app launcher, or inorganic launch by directly doing a file activation.